If your loved one has gone into a coma after stroke, we know it can be a very frightening time.

 We know that the idea of losing someone in a coma after stroke can be very distressing, but don’t lose hope!

-In this forum thread, one man came out of his stroke-induced coma after 6.5 weeks!
+We recently heard of a man who came out of his stroke-induced coma after 6.5 weeks!

 While it hopefully won’t take your loved one that long to wake up, it shows that there’s still hope, even in seemingly grim situations.